RovshenAshirov/django-admin-site-practice/README.md

 3. Superusers -> is_staff = True & is_superuser = True

 Create non staff user.
-Try logging to admin site as one
+Try logging to admin site as one Create staff user.
+Login to admin site as one.
+Give view permissions to blogs, comments and categories.
+Edit staff user -> permissions